turbot/steampipe-plugin-config/docs/index.md

 # Config + Steampipe

-Config plugin is used to parse various types of files to represent the content as a SQL table.
+Config plugin is used to parse various types of configuration files, e.g., `INI`, `JSON`, `YML`, in order to represent the content as SQL tables.

 [Steampipe](https://steampipe.io) is an open source CLI to instantly query data using SQL.